 If you want to make sure someone will buy it, get out any trace of odor and deep clean it.
 Even old washing machines are valuable if they’re clean and work.

 On average, scrapping a window air conditioning unit may only get you four to six dollars, which isn’t worth it.

-However, if you can clean it up, a used one can go for just under a hundred dollars, depending on the age.
+However, if you can clean it up, a used one can go for $60-$200, depending on the age.

 Usually, selling older microwaves isn’t worth it because there are plenty of brand new ones that can be purchased for less than $50 from stores like Walmart.

-Scrapping one might get you five to eight dollars.
+Scrapping one should get you between five to eight dollars.